ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 *sampleSet* (Integer) changes the sample set of the normal hit sound, and *additionSet* (Integer) changes the sample set for the other hit sounds (whistle, finish, clap).
 The values for these are:

 - 0: Auto.
-In that case, you need to use the sample set information from the timing point.
+See below.
 - 1: Normal.
 - 2: Soft.
 - 3: Drum.

+When *sampleSet* is 0, its value is inherited from the timing point.

+Unconfirmed: When *additionSet* is 0, it takes the value of *sampleSet*.

 *customIndex* (Integer) is the custom sample set index, e.g. 3 in `soft-hitnormal3.wav`.

-The special index 1 doesn't appear in the filename.
-For example `normal-hitfinish.wav`.

-The special index 0 means you need to get the sample index from the timing point.
+The special index 1 doesn't appear in the filename, for example `normal-hitfinish.wav`.
+The special index 0 means it is inherited from the timing point.

 *sampleVolume* (Integer) is the volume of the sample, and ranges from 0 to 100 (percent).

 *filename* (String) names an audio file in the folder to play instead of sounds from sample sets, relative to the beatmap's directory.

-Unconfirmed: A comma in the *filename* may break everything.

 ### Hit Circles